 This notice does not necessarily mean the mixed content fixer doesn’t work, it just means the page couldn’t be loaded to check that.
 Follow these steps to check what the problem is:

 - Check manually if the mixed content fixer is active.
 If you encounter the comment, you can ignore this notice, as it apparently works.
 This sometimes happens when a server or security plugin blocks the plugin from opening a page on the website.
 How to test:

 - click “view source”

 - Look for the mixed content fixer marker: data-rsssl=1

 - If it’s there, the mixed content fixer is active, and you’re done.
-If not, go to step 3.

 - Another plugin conflicts with the working of the mixed content fixer.
 Some plugins, like Quick Cache, block the mixed content fixer.
 You can try deactivating your plugins to see if that helps.